papercups-io/papercups/README.md

 We wanted to make a self-hosted customer support tool like Zendesk and Intercom for companies that have privacy and security concerns about having customer data going to third party services.

 ## Features
-- **Reply from email** - Answer support tickets from email
+- **Reply from email** - use Papercups to answer support tickets via email
-- **Reply from SMS** - Forward twillio conversations into Papercups and respond to SMS requests from Papercups
+- **Reply from SMS** - forward Twilio conversations and respond to SMS requests from Papercups
 - **Custom chat widget** - a customizable chat widget you can embed on your website to talk to your customers
 - **React support** - embed the chat widget as a [React component](https://github.com/papercups-io/chat-widget#using-in-react), or a simple [HTML snippet](https://github.com/papercups-io/chat-widget#using-in-html)
 - **React Native support** - embed the chat widget in your [React Native](https://github.com/papercups-io/chat-widget-native#papercups-iochat-widget-native) app